Lord Alan Sugar is no longer in business with The Apprentice 2015 winner Joseph Valente, it has emerged.

 According to the BBC, he is still working with Tom Pellereau, Ricky Martin, Leah Totton, Mark Wright and Alana Spencer.

-The Apprentice will return for its thirteenth run later this year.
+The Apprentice returned for its thirteenth run this week.